microblink/microblink-git/README.md

-# centos-git
+# microblink-git

-Dockerfile for using latest version of git on Amazon Linux 2
+Dockerfile for using latest version of git.